-Main Benefits: Graduating students need to be able to write well.
+Main Benefits: (Graduating students need to be able to write well.)

-- Technical content and high-level explanations are both required elements - Quality is ensured through committee and public eyes - Student gets visibility for the post as its single author, and their work gets noted outside usual publication circles - The broad target audience cultivates ability to communicate outside of bubble - Blog post format gives experience in an increasingly prevalent form of modern communication
+- Technical content and high-level explanations are both required elements. - Quality is ensured through the committee and public eyes. - The student gets visibility for the post as its single author, and their work gets noted outside usual publication circles - Writing for a broad target audience cultivates the ability to communicate outside of a bubble.

+• The blog post format gives experience in an increasingly prevalent form of modern communication.

-Ancillary Benefits: Publicity
+Ancillary Benefits: (Publicity)

-- Easy to search for and convenient to read - Department and School can point to blog to show off student research - Students can point to blog to advertise their work - Can help point people in other areas who might be interested in topics relating to the post related work, which could potentially lead to collaborations.
+- It is easy to search for and convenient to read. - The Department and School can point to the blog to show off student research. - Students can point to the blog to advertise their work. - It can help point people in other areas who might be interested in topics relating to the post's related work, which could potentially lead to collaborations.